 When setting up your board lists you can choose the order in which you list the boards.
 You can choose to list your boards in order of increasing virality/engagement or intermix them.
 Which is better?
 That is up to you and your Pinterest account.

-Kate Ahl from Simple Pin Media has a great podcast episode about Pinterest strategy vs tactics.
-When we consider the strategy of it you want to regularly pin your content to your personal boards and group boards to get your content seen by more people.
+When considering your strategy you want to regularly pin your content to your personal boards and group boards to get your content seen by more people.
 Board list is a tool that allows you to easily pin your content quickly to your personal and group boards.

 Deciding on what order you want to list your boards based on virality/engagement is a tactic, which you have to try out and test to determine which works the best for your account.
 In my case I schedule it to my personal boards first and then to my group boards, but you may find that a different tactic works better for you.